9637FF6B-ABB4-AD4B-70A56B05F0532017

 Timed fire drills will be conducted each semester in all the residence halls by Campus Safety, with the assistance of community advisors and area directors.
 Since these fire drills will be unannounced, it is important for all students to immediately leave their residence hall whenever a fire alarm sounds.
 Any student who refuses to follow instructions or evacuate the building during a fire drill will be subject to serious disciplinary action.

-At least once per month, a College employee will enter all spaces, including suites and apartments, where a fire extinguisher is located to inspect for safety.
+At least once per month, a College employee will enter all spaces, including suites and apartments, where a fire extinguisher is located to inspect equipment and for safe conditions.
 While in this space, obvious violations of College policy will be reported and may result in warnings or formal consequences.

 Fireplaces and Camp Fires